 - Lessons (10 regular lessons at 5 points each) 50 points

-- Repertoire Class (2 classes at 10 points each) 20 points
+- · Repertoire Class 10 points

 - Recital Participation 10 points each

 - Mid-Term Jury--10 points

 - Final Juries 20 points

 Assignments

 Lessons: Each lesson will be graded on the student's preparedness and improvement.
 At the end of each lesson the student will receive a weekly practice sheet with the upcoming week's assignment (practice techniques, exercises, literature, etc.) and a space to record the practice time fulfilled each day.
 Students are required to bring either a small spiral bound notebook, a three-prong folder, or binder for the keeping and organizing of lesson materials and practice records and assessments.